hozmaster/dyndnsgd/README.md

 This plugin should be able to :

-Account :
-* Support to add, edit, delete accounts (v.0.9.0).
-Enable, disable account.
-* Support to fetch all owned domains from service (v.0.9.0).
-* Check and update status of domains repeatedly owned by account
-* Log activity
+Settins:
+* Ability to save required settings to system config storage.

 Domains :
-* Ability to fetch subdomains from service.
-* Ability maintain records for domain.
+* Ability to check current ip address of the '@'-record and update if it's needed.

 GoDaddy :

-* Fetch all aquired domains from the GoDaddy service
+* Fetch all acquired domains from the GoDaddy service
-* Support to add, edit, delete subdomains for all kinds of service type what GoDaddy supports (v1.0).

 ## Instructions